bibleexchange/courses/_translations/synoptic-gospels/004_luke/0406_mount_of_olives.md

 “His sweat was as it were great drops of blood falling down to the ground”

-"Hari yake ikawa kama matone ya damu yakidondoka nchini."
+"jasho lake likawa kama matone ya damu yakidondoka nchini."

 His disciples were sleeping for sorrow.